Large spots on the child's body. Diseases that cause spots on a child's body

 • skin tests;

-The onset of a rash is often preceded by a prodromal period, so it is important to ask the child and parents about the development of the disease.
-Therapeutic tactics depend on the underlying cause of the appearance of red spots.
-In atopic dermatitis, local remedies are used in the form of ointments and creams, NSAIDs, glucocorticoids, antihistamines.
+The appearance of the rash is often preceded by a prodromal period, so it is important to interview the child and parents about the development of the disease.
+Therapeutic tactics depend on the main cause of the appearance of red spots.
+For atopic dermatitis, local remedies are used in the form of ointments and creams, NSAIDs, glucocorticoids, and antihistamines.
 Medicines such as Triderm and Akriderm have proven themselves well.

 Good parents always worry about the health of their children, especially when there is a good reason.
 Children are highly susceptible to all sorts of diseases, so when a child has red spots or small redness all over his body, you should pay attention to a strange symptom.
-How to protect your child, why the rash appeared, how to cure - there are many questions.
-Red spots on the body of a child signal that the causes should be found out and unpleasant symptoms should be eliminated as soon as possible.
+How to protect your child, why the rash appeared, how to cure it - there are many questions.
+Red spots on a child’s body signal that the causes should be found out and unpleasant symptoms eliminated as quickly as possible.
 Before going to the doctor, let's figure out what's going on.

 Symptoms and possible causes of red spots in children

-First of all, you need to pay attention to what kind of rash appeared: red dots on the body, huge spots, a small red rash, and then - what are the sizes of the affected areas.
+First of all, you need to pay attention to what kind of rash appears: red dots on the body, huge spots, small red rash, and then what size the affected areas are.
 Find out if there are any other signs of the disease.
-It can be: peeling, itching, fever, pus, swelling, pain.
-The above symptoms are mainly associated with allergies, infectious diseases, sweats, insect bites or burns.
+These may be: peeling, itching, temperature, discharge of pus, swelling, pain.
+The above symptoms mainly accompany allergies, infectious diseases, heat rash, insect bites or burns.

 Allergic reaction

 The first thought when a child is covered with a red rash is a suspicion of an allergy.
-An allergic reaction often appears in the youngest children as a kind of signal that the product did not fit: these are red spots in a newborn all over the body or lesions in areas.
-A small red rash on the body of a child with foci or covering a large area also sometimes signals an allergy to food or household chemicals.
+An allergic reaction often appears in very young children as a kind of signal that the product is not suitable: these are red spots in a newborn all over the body or lesions in patches.
+A small red rash on a child’s body in patches or covering a large area also sometimes signals an allergy to foods or household chemicals.

-The main food allergens are: eggs, honey, cottage cheese, mushrooms, chocolate, citrus fruits, seafood.
-Avoid prolonged contact of the child's skin with synthetics, chemicals (powders, soaps).
-But allergy is an individual concept, so you should observe the body's reaction to new foods, household chemicals, and toys.
+The main food allergens include: eggs, honey, cottage cheese, mushrooms, chocolate, citrus fruits, seafood.
+Avoid prolonged contact of the child's skin with synthetics and chemicals (powders, soaps).
+But allergies are an individual concept, so you should monitor the body’s reaction to new foods, household chemicals, and toys.

-Allergic manifestations include eczema and hives.
-Eczema is a coating of rough spots on the child's face, scalp, neck, hands, knees.
-The foci expand after the bursting of the formed bubbles.
-Such areas bake and itch a lot.
-Urticaria - the appearance of blisters that itch very much and, when pressed, small white dots appear under the skin.
+Allergic manifestations also include eczema and urticaria.
+Eczema is a covering of rough spots on a child’s face, scalp, neck, arms, and knees.
+The lesions expand and the resulting bubbles burst.
+Such areas burn and itch very much.
+Hives are the appearance of blisters that are very itchy and when you press on them, small white dots appear under the skin.
 Both diseases are treatable.

 Infectious diseases